- 20Shares

 - Area attractions

-- Hotels or airlines sign up and link their own inventory to a global distribution system
+- Hotels connect their inventory to the global distribution system through a technology provider

 Now that you have all the information you need to know about global distribution systems, is it relevant to you and a good fit for your hotel?